MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSiteGetByPathOperation.md

 # Get-MgGroupSiteGetByPathOperation

 ## SYNOPSIS
-Get a list of rich long-running operations associated with a site.
+The collection of long-running operations on the site.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupSiteGetByPathOperation](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteGetByPathOperation?view=graph-powershell-beta)

 ## SYNTAX